zachowj/hass-node-red/README.md

 ## Features

-- Create and update binary sensors, buttons, sensors, and switches from Node-RED
+- Create and update entities from Node-RED
+  - binary sensor
+  - button
+  - number
+  - sensor
+  - switch
+  - text
 - Disable and enable Node-RED flows from Home Assistant UI
 - Create Home Assistant webhooks and handle them in Node-RED
 - Use Device triggers and action from Node-RED